Strongly minimal groups in o-minimal structures: The main theorem

 To simplify notation, we denote the functions in $\CC_0$ by $f_t$ and the functions in $\CC_1$ by $g_s$, and abusing notation, we will sometimes write $f\in \CC_i$ for a $\CD$-function $f$ which is represented by a curve in $\CC_i$.
 In particular, let us denote, for $i=1, 2$,

-We are going to reconstruct a field configuration based as a set of jacobian matrices of $\CD$-functions in $\CC_0'$ and $\CC_1'$, and show that it is, in fact, a field configuration in $\CD$.
+We will construct a field configuration of jacobian matrices of $\CD$-functions in $\CC_0'$ and $\CC_1'$, and show that the corresponding configuration of parameters of $\CD$-definable curves representing those $\CD$-functions is a field configuration in $\CD$.

 We get the following corollary to Lemma \ref{L:nice families}.

 \begin{corollary} There are $a_1, a_2\in W_1\sub K$ and $b, b_1, b_2\in W_0\sub K$, such that $g=(a_1,b_1),h=(a_2,b_2)\in W_1\times W_0$ and the following hold: \begin{enumerate} \item There exist $g_1,g_2\in \CC_1'$ and $f_1,f_2,k_1\in \CC_0'$ with $J_0 g_i=a_i$ (for $i=1,2$) and $J_0 f_i=b_i$ (for $i=1,2$) and $J_0 k_1=b$. \item $hg\in W_1\times W_0$, and there are $f_3\in \CC_0'$ and $g_3\in \CC_1'$ with $(J_0 g_3, J_0 f_3)=hg$. \item There are $k_2,k_3\in \CC_0'$ such that $J_0 k_2= h\cdot b$ and $J_0 k_3 =hg \cdot b$. \end{enumerate} \end{corollary}